dragoman3/DrugLibrary/Induction of General Anesthesia.md

 - apnea (often used when using [[Propofol]] or other apnea-inducing agents)

 ## Hemodynamic Stability
-*There are many factors that cause to hemodynamic depression and elevation.
+*There are many factors that contribute to hemodynamic depression and elevation.
 Hypotension is a common side effect of anesthetic agents and should be expected and counteracted.
 Similarly, laryngoscopy can be quite stimulating and achieving sympathetic blockade with narcotics or other medications is standard.*

 Factors causing hypotension:
 - anesthetic agents & analgesics